-Saving money is a year-round exercise for us, but takes on a special importance in the fall.
-Spending less and building up a savings fun not only helps with our holiday budgeting and our overall savings goals, but this year, we’re also trying to prepare ourselves for the uncertainty of the current economy.
-Saving money, doesn’t have to be difficult, though.
-These 5 tips are relatively simple to put into action.
+Saving money is a year-round exercise for us and takes on special importance in the fall.
+Spending less and building up a savings fund helps with our holiday budgeting and our overall savings goals.
+This year, we’re also trying to prepare ourselves for the uncertainty of the current economy.
+Saving money doesn’t have to be difficult, though.
+These five tips are relatively simple to put into action.

 1. Start a Holiday Fund Now and Shop Early

 Yes, if you're already stretched thin financially, having a holiday budget sounds like an unattainable dream.
-Yet if you start now, you can have something, even if it's a small amount.
-Do what you can to set aside money for the holidays now and shop early on because that will eliminate the desperation that comes with trying to find gifts at the last minute, when you might not be as focused on saving money.
+If you start now, however, you can have something, even if it's a small amount.
+Do what you can to set aside money for the holidays now and shop early to eliminate the desperation that comes with trying to find gifts at the last minute, when you might not be able to focus on saving money.

 2. Eat Seasonally

-Eating seasonally, or eating those fruits and vegetables (along with other foods) that are in season is inherently cheaper than eating fruits and vegetables that have been imported out of season.
+Eating seasonally, or those fruits and vegetables (along with other foods) that are in season, is inherently cheaper than eating fruits and vegetables that have been imported out of season.
 The lower transportation costs and relative abundance of in-season fruits and vegetables result in lower costs to you, the consumer.
 This is the case at any time of the year, but especially in fall when plenty of apple, orange, and squash varieties hit the market.
-Early fall is also the season for grapes, so if those are normally too expensive for you, keep an eye on prices.
+Early fall is also the season for grapes, so keep an eye on those prices if they are normally too expensive for you.

 3. Learn to Make Copycat Recipes